Kamchatka - Land of Ice and Fire

 All clients will need a passport with at least 6 months remaining validity and a single entry visa for our Russian trips.
 In order to obtain your Russia visa you will have to present full details of your itinerary and a letter of introduction (in Russian) which we will forward to you.
 When you receive the letter of introduction, you should apply for your visa immediately.

 For UK passport holders, application must be made online at ru.vfsglobal.co.uk.
-Once you have completed and printed the online application form, you can take this along with the required documents as per the website instructions to the nearest Russian Visa Centre or send these by post to the London Centre.
+Once you have completed and printed the online application form, you can take this along with the required documents as per the website instructions to the nearest Russian Visa Centre (in the UK there are visa centres in London and Edinburgh).
+From December 2014, all foreign nationals are required to provide biometric data (fingerprint scan) in order to apply for the visa.
+Postal applications will no longer be accepted.
+To do this, individuals are expected to travel to the visa application centre in person to complete the process.
 Please ensure that you include all required documents, the fee in the form of a postal order, and a pre-paid, self-addressed Special delivery envelope (500 grams) for the return of your passport.
 We advise that you use only Royal Mail Special Delivery to post your passport and documents.